hypirion/primes/README.md

 Fetch, locate and use prime numbers with this library.
 There's nothing more to it than that.

-The library is designed to rapidly generate primes by being a Clojure-wrapper on top of a thread-safe Java class.
+This library is designed to rapidly generate primes by being a Clojure-wrapper on top of a thread-safe Java class.
 You don't have to worry about anything, just ride the wave and enjoy the view.
+The library is stable, updates will thus be infrequent.

 ## Usage